-Tsepho portable power stations – a sustainable and reliable lighting source for Cape informal settlements
+Tsepho portable power stations – a sustainable and reliable lighting source for Cape informal settle

 Cape Town, 13 March 2024 - A Vrygrond youth-led enterprise, Mosebe Enterprise (ME), is switching on lights, plugs and lives through their portable power stations solution.
-Their pilot flagship power station “Tsepho – The Power of Hope” is an innovative 10Ah solar charge energy solution that targets informal settlement households who would otherwise utilise unsafe power methods, candles and illegal connections, that often lead to settlement fires -and those at the mercy of constant and pro-longed power outages and cable theft.
+Their pilot flagship power station “Tsepho – The Power of Hope†is an innovative 10Ah solar charge energy solution that targets informal settlement households who would otherwise utilise unsafe power methods, candles and illegal connections, that often lead to settlement fires -and those at the mercy of constant and pro-longed power outages and

 Fuelled by a desire to make an impactful change, three young entrepreneurs - Vincent Mosebe (Founder, CEO); Leandro Antonio (Marketing Director) and Donovan Pedzai (Chief Operations Officer), set out to revolutionalise the energy sector and use recycled materials to create the power stations for underserved and rural communities in the Western Cape and beyond.